The Divorce Process in Phoenix, Arizona

 Child support is an ongoing payment made by a parent for the financial support of a child after a divorce or the end of another relationship.
 Depending on the state, the parent who has custody of the children is paid by the non-custodial parent.
 In the case of joint custody, the parent with the higher income generally pays child support.

-Child support and custody can be a contentious issue in a divorce, and an attorney with expertise in divorce and family law can guide the parties to amicably resolving these matters.
+Child support and custody can be a contentious issue in a divorce, and an attorney with expertise in divorce and family law can guide the parties to amicably resolve these matters.

 Same-Sex Divorce Process